 Photo: ICRC / L. Sturdy

-The ICRC's headquarters are in Geneva.
-Why does the ICRC consider it important to have an office in London?
+Why does the ICRC have an office in London?

 The UK has a strong voice in international affairs, not least through its permanent seat on the UN Security Council.
-That makes it vital for the ICRC to have direct contact with policy-makers, top officials and legislators to build support for our neutral, independent and impartial humanitarian activity in places suffering conflict or its consequences.
+That makes it vital for the ICRC to have direct contact with key influencers to build support for our neutral, independent and impartial humanitarian action in conflict-affected communities.

-Equally, London is a significant media hub, where the ICRC has the opportunity to make its voice heard on the airwaves.
-Through interviews, briefings, events and social media the ICRC explains the challenges it faces in hazardous locations, makes the case for helping those who cannot help themselves, and urges respect for international humanitarian law.
+London is also a significant media hub, where we have the opportunity to make our voice heard.
+Through interviews, briefings, events and engagement on social media, we raise awareness of the humanitarian challenges we face, make the case for helping those who cannot help themselves, and urge respect for international humanitarian law.

-London is also home to a thriving community of humanitarian organizations, think-tanks and internationally-focused universities.
-The ICRC helps to shape their debate on humanitarian needs arising from the changing nature of crisis and conflict in the 21st century.
+The UK and Ireland is also home to a thriving community of humanitarian organisations, think-tanks and internationally-focused universities.
+The ICRC helps to shape the debate on humanitarian needs arising from the changing nature of crisis and conflict in the 21st century.

-The ICRC was active in the UK during and after World War Two, visiting German prisoners of war.
-In 1958, it began visiting people detained in connection with violent opposition to British rule in Northern Ireland.
-Visits to Northern Irish prisons took place from 1971-1975 and again from 1981-1999.
-The ICRC opened a London office in 2003, at the time of the UK/US invasion of Iraq.
-The London mission took formal responsibility for liaising with the Irish government in 2012.
+The ICRC was active in the UK during and after Second World War, visiting German prisoners of war.
+In 1958, we began visiting people detained in connection with violent opposition to British rule in Northern Ireland.

-The ICRC's annual report details the cost of each of its operations worldwide.
-Please see the section of the 2013 annual report that deals with the London mission.
+The ICRC's annual report details the cost of each of our operations worldwide.

-The ICRC relies entirely on the generous support of donors, principally governments, National Red Cross and Red Crescent Societies, and supra-national organizations such as the European Commission.
+We rely entirely on the generous support of donors, principally governments, national Red Cross and Red Crescent societies, and supra-national organisations such as the European Commission.